10 Cost-Effective Marketing Tips For Creative Freelancers

 One that grows as your business grows, so it doesn't hurt your bottom line.

-Just follow these 10 steps, consistently en regularly, and you'll create a lead generating machine:
+Just follow these 10 steps to cost-effective marketing, consistently en regularly, and you'll create a lead generating machine:

 1 – Have a Plan